 – the rocky country can be excellent for sheep grazing, and in other areas the rocks help protect native plants from grazing.

-– I have wonderful friends, neighbours and family support
+– I have wonderful friends, neighbours and for several years, encouragement from my mother, Barbara Hamer.

 – it’s beautiful here.